 In addition to interest, various penalties also apply for lack of taxpayer compliance.
 Although penalties are calculated as a percentage of the outstanding tax, just like interest, they differ from interest in that the rate is statutory, or set by law, regardless of the federal interest rate.
 Tax penalties are imposed to punish the taxpayer while interest simply compensates the federal government for the lost time value of the tax.
 Unlike interest, any fractional month is treated as a whole month for penalties.

 There is a penalty for failure to file a tax return by the due date, including extensions: 5% per month until a maximum of 25% is imposed on the amount of tax due.
-If a return is more than 60 days late, the minimum penalty equals the smaller of $135 or 100% of the tax due.
+If a return is more than 60 days late, then the minimum failure to file penalty is the lesser of 100% of the tax or the following, depending on the tax year, since it is adjusted for inflation:

 The penalty for failure to pay the tax as shown on the return is 0.5% per month until the maximum 25% of the due tax is charged.
 The late payment penalty does not apply to estimated tax payments and will not apply if the taxpayer can show that the failure to pay was due to reasonable cause and not willful neglect.
 The penalty is also avoided if at least 90% of the tax liability was paid through withholdings, estimated tax payments, or payments made with an extension request.
 If the IRS gives notice and demand for payment of less than $100,000, then failure to pay the deficiency within 21 calendar days will result in a 0.5% monthly penalty; if the tax is $100,000 or more, then the penalty-free period is 10 business days.